clojurists-together/clojuriststogether.org/content/developers.md

 </section>
 </section>

+## Tax deductibility

+Some countries allow you to deduct membership dues to a trade association from your personal income taxes.
+We aren't able to provide individual advice, we recommend talking with your tax professional to see if this applies to you.
+If you have any questions, please [get in touch](/contact).

 ## Free memberships

 We also offer free memberships for people who would like to be a member, but aren't able to pay for a membership.
 For more details [contact us](/contact).

-## Charitable Donations

-Clojurists Together is a member project of the [Software Freedom Conservancy](https://sfconservancy.org) which is a 501\(c)3 organisation.
-This means that your support is likely tax deductible in the USA.
-If you have any questions, please [get in touch](/contact) or talk to your accountant.